cjsmeele/CNSParser/examples/Getting_Started.md

     ./dumpmodel.py model.json
     ./cnstojson.py -l /dev/null run.cns | ./dumpmodel.py

+Add the `--verbose` flag to dumpmodel.py to get more information.

 Additionally, the output of cnstojson.py (with warnings enabled) should be checked for warnings.